jayantkageri/jayantkageri/README.md

 # [Jayant Hegde Kageri](https://jayantkageri.in)
-> Nothing is easy in life when you aren't interested in it.
+> Nothing is easy in life when you aren't interested.

 - Software Developer
 > Python, JavaScript, ReactJS